Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 )
 ```

-The Python SDK (in OpenAI standard mode) will fill in the URL with `http://localhost:8000/gpt-4/chat/completions`. {{site.base_gateway}} recognizes the model as "gpt-4" and the route appropriately.
+The Python SDK (in OpenAI standard mode) fills in the URL with `http://localhost:8000/gpt-4/chat/completions`. {{site.base_gateway}} recognizes the model as gpt-4, as well as the route.

 ### Using OpenAI SDK with multiple providers

-To use the same OpenAI SDK but with multiple LLM providers, Kong AI Proxy can arbitrate this for you.
+Kong AI Proxy can help you arbitrate using the same OpenAI SDK with multiple LLM providers.

-Set up two routes:
+For example, set up two routes:

 ```yaml
 - name: cohere-chat